 Finding qualified new hires can be difficult, especially if your company needs talented individuals who are experienced in their skillset.

 Is your business in need of new hires on Long Island?
-National Recruiting Group has extensive, boutique client services to help your company thrive amid new employee hires.
+NRGUSA has extensive, boutique client services to help your company thrive amid new employee hires.

 Our recruiters specialize in recruiting methods that screen the candidate not just for their skills to ensure you receive the most talented individuals first, but also for their personality.
 We believe that company culture is important, and by choosing a candidate who shares your company’s values, you can guarantee a successful, long-term employee placement.

 Looking for short-term or temp-to-hire staffing solutions?
-NRG can help you place temporary and contract workers as well who will excel at their new role.
-For companies who need administrative assistance, NRG also offers payroll services and other administrative assistance based on your company’s needs.
+NRGUSA can help you place temporary and contract workers as well who will excel at their new role.
+For companies who need administrative assistance, NRGUSA also offers payroll services and other administrative assistance based on your company’s needs.